Protecting the Integrity & Reputation of Irish Horseracing

 In the office,

-• Point of contact for welfare concerns from public, others
+• Point of contact for welfare concerns from public or the stakeholders

 • Annual Safety Review Meeting